 It is also important that you understand the different types of employment.
 Permanent employees require different contract terms to that of a casual employee, who in turn would have different employment conditions to an employee on a fixed-term contract.
 We can advise what type of contract applies and ensure you have all relevant contract templates.

-To ensure you start the employment relationship well, we will provide you with a ‘New Starter Pack’, that includes all compliance and best practice documentation for your new employees - i.e. Fair Work Information Statement, Casual Conversion Clause, Pre-existing Injury form, Tax Declaration form, Super Choice form and Bank & Personal Details forms.
+To ensure you start the employment relationship well, you with also need to provide new employees with ‘new starter' documentation, that includes all compliance and best practice documentation - i.e. Fair Work Information Statement, Casual Conversion Clause, Pre-existing Injury form, Tax Declaration form, Super Choice form and Bank & Personal Details forms.

 Modern Awards outline the minimum terms and conditions of employment and sit on top of the National Employment Standards (NES).